8:00 a.m. to 12:00 p.m.

 First Saturday of the month: 10:00 A.M. – 2:00 P.M.

 For adoptions and rescues only, no intake on Saturdays

 For animal control issues on weekends, please contact the Kingsville Police Department (361-592-4311) or the Kleberg County Sheriff’s Office (361-595-8500).

 The Animal Control & Care Center will be open for adoptions and rescues (no intakes) on the first Saturday of the month, and closed other Saturdays, and on Sundays

-The City-County Health Unit Animal Shelter serves the residents of Kingsville and Kleberg County with information about city ordinances and state laws concerning animal control as well as information to keep your animals safe and healthy.
+The City of Kingsville Health Department Animal Shelter serves the residents of Kingsville with information about city ordinances and state laws concerning animal control as well as information to keep your animals safe and healthy.

 On these pages you will find information about animal control laws, animal control ordinances & state laws, animal control ordinances & county orders and placing emergency calls.

 A list of city ordinances is available by clicking the Code of Ordinances link.
 All laws and ordinances pertaining to animals in the City of Kingsville are located in Article 3, Section 9 of the document.

 The complete list of laws pertaining to health and safety codes regarding animals can be obtained by clicking the following link:

 All dogs and cats must be confined to their owner’s property within a fence or closure at all times except when on a leash.
 A cat must remain within the boundaries of its owner’s property.
 When a dog is being walked or with its owner off its property, the dog must be on a leash and accompanied by the owner at all times.
 If the dog is without a leash or not accompanied by the owner, it is considered unrestrained and is in violation of the Kingsville City Ordinance.
 Animal Control Officers have the legal authority to enter unenclosed yards of private property to impound unrestrained animals.